-Bile acids are saturated amphipathic molecules, meaning that they have both polar and nonpolar regions, which provide both hydrophilic and lipophilic properties.
-Bile acids are hydroxylated steroid carboxylic acids consisting of 24 carbons (C24) synthetized from cholesterol (C27) (Figure 1A).
-Several essential bile acids can be identified based on hydroxyl groups conformation.
-There are two primary bile acids synthetized in humans: cholic acid (CA), which is a 3α , 7α , 12α -trihydroxy bile acid, and chenodeoxycholic acid (CDCA), which is a 3α , 7α -dihydroxy bile acid (Figure 1).
-CA and CDCA are then conjugated to either glycine or taurine (Figure 1), resulting in glycocholic (GCA), taurocholic (TCA) acids and glycochenodeoxycholic (GCDCA), taurochenodeoxycholic (TCDCA) acids respectively.
 Figure 1: The general molecular structure of bile acids (BAs) and their amino acid conjugates.
-The hydroxyl groups can be in two configurations (A): either up (or out), termed beta (β ; often drawn by convention as a solid line), or down, termed alpha (α ; displayed as a dashed line).
+The hydroxyl groups can be in two configurations (A): either up (or out), termed beta ( $\beta$ ; often drawn by convention as a solid line), or down, termed alpha ( $\alpha$ ; displayed as a dashed line).
 (B) Chair representation of the general molecular structure of bile acids.
 Brackets indicate the hydrophobic (convex) and hydrophilic (concave) faces.
-Table presents position of hydroxyl groups in the individual bile acids (di Gregorio et al., 2021).
+Table presents position of hydroxyl groups in the individual bile acids.
+Adapted from (di Gregorio et al., 2021).